johnny353535/yoi/docs/_pages/behaviours/sticky.md

 ### Start & Stop

 If you don’t define values for the parameters `start` and `stop`, the sticky element will start to stick as soon as it reaches the upper viewport border.
 It will stick as long as the page can be scrolled.
-Provide values for the `start` and `stop` parameters to control this behaviour.
+Provide values for the `start` and `stop` parameters to control this behavior.

 The element in the following example starts to stick at 30px distance and sticks for 100px: